ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** If we learn to open our hearts, anyone, including the people who drive us crazy, can be our teacher. — Pema Chodron
+> **Citacao:** Your best life will not be found in comfort.
+It will be found in fighting for what you believe in. — Maxime Lagace

 fim do arquivo